 - It is involved in the production of lumber, panels, pulp, newsprint, wood chips, and energy

-- Primarily has operations in Western Canada and the southern United States.
+- Primarily, it has operations in Western Canada and the southern United States.

-- They recently purchased back a significant portion of shares that amount to a whopping $675 million.
+- They recently purchased a significant portion of shares that amount to a whopping $675 million.

 - It has a one (1) year C$60.87 target price, indicating a downside of almost 14%

-- From a mere predicted 4.80% growth for 2019, the company has already given investors returns of more than 65%, not including its dividends for the past two and a half years.
+- From a mere predicted 4.80% growth for 2019, the company has already given investors more than 65% returns, not including its dividends for the past two and a half years.

 - When in search of a cheap one, West Fraser fits this mould, somewhat undervalued at 12.66 forward trading price to earnings, 0.78 price-to-sales, and 1.66 price-to-book of 1.66